kriskhaira/devkit/README.md

 ## Set up bash

-Put this in your .profile or .bashrc file:
+On Linux, put this in ~/.bashrc:

     source ~/path/to/devkit/linux.bashrc

+On a Mac, put the above and the following in ~/.profile:

     source ~/path/to/devkit/mac.bashrc